zerotrickpony/unducking/docs/content/_index.md

 recursiveScan(<span class=codedeletion>`invalid nonsense`</span>, stats);
 </code></pre>

-...in this approach, Typescript will enforce agreement with the `DirPath` class throughout the code, and we can be assured that the bounds checking done at construction time need not be repeated in subsequent usage sites.
+In this approach, Typescript will enforce agreement with the `DirPath` class throughout the code, and we can be assured that the bounds checking done at construction time need not be repeated in subsequent usage sites.